hashicorp/terraform-provider-aws/website/docs/r/bedrock_model_invocation_logging_configuration.html.markdown

 }
 ```

-Using `terraform import`, import Bedrock custom model using the `id` set to the region.
+Using `terraform import`, import Bedrock custom model using the `id` set to the AWS region.
 For example:

 ```console
 % terraform import aws_bedrock_model_invocation_logging_configuration.my_config us-east-1